Loss Lab

 Jules Campbell (Master's Student/DVM degree)

 Jules is a dual degree student at OSU's College of Veterinary Medicine and in NREM.
-Jules leads a study on how anthropogenic and environmental factors like climate change affect intake of raptors into wildlife rehabilitation centers using Mississippi Kites as a model.
-This research will increase understanding of trends in wildlife rehab admissions, which will give help guide wildlife veterinarians in better treating raptor intakes.
-Jules is being co-advised by Scott, Dr. Tim O'Connell (also in NREM) and Dr. Joao Brandao (OSU CVM)
+Jules leads a study on how anthropogenic and environmental factors like extreme heat and storms affect intake of raptors into wildlife rehabilitation centers using Mississippi Kites as a model.
+This research will increase understanding of trends in wildlife rehab admissions with climate change, which will give help guide wildlife veterinarians in better treating raptor intakes.
+Jules is being co-advised by Scott, Dr. Tim O'Connell (also in NREM) and Dr. Joao Brandao (OSU College of Veterinary Medicine)

 Jules received a BS degree in Small Animal Science from Delaware Valley University.
 She has always had a passion for wildlife and began her journey working in wildlife education for 3 years before pursuing her DVM.
 She is a board member for a local NJ non-profit, Lokai Rose, where she works towards the mission of educating the public on the importance of environmental conservation and respect for the natural world.
 Now as a veterinary student, Jules is working towards a career in conservation medicine.
 In her free time, Jules enjoys volunteering at the Stillwater Humane Society.